PramodMGowda05/TrustLens/SETUP.md

     ```

 7.  **Restart Your Application**:
-    - Stop your development server (Ctrl+C in the terminal).
+    - **This is a critical step.** Stop your development server (Ctrl+C in the terminal).
-    - Restart it to ensure the new API key is loaded.
+    - The server does not automatically detect changes to `.env.local`.
+You must restart it to load the new API key.
+    - Restart the server:

     ```bash
     npm run dev